Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 ```

 ## Warning !
-Note that parallelization and optimization are used by default, but it can cause issues during the exectution.
+Note that parallelization and optimization are used by default, but it can cause issues during the execution.
 For example:
 ```sh
 corrupted size vs. prev_size while consolidating Aborted (core dumped)